bennorth/pytch/doc/pytch/help.md

 pytch.register_sprite_class(Star)
 ```

-and then the last line of your Python script should be
+and then the last line of your Python program should be

 ```python
 pytch.run()
 ```

 to launch the project!

+## Errors

+If there is an error in your Python program, this will be shown in the
+red-backed ‘Errors’ tab.
+Currently the error messages are given in
+their raw form; providing more useful messages is on the roadmap.

 ## Multitasking